-- LOCAL EXHAUST Provide local exhaust as needed so that exposure limits are met.
+LOCAL EXHAUST - Provide local exhaust as needed so that exposure limits are met.
 Ventilation to control dust should be considered where potential explosive concentrations and ignition sources are present.
-The design and operation of any exhaust system should consider the possibility of explosive concentrations of wood dust within the system.
+The design and operation of any exhaust system should consider the possibility of explosive concentrations of product dust within the system.
 See "SPECIAL" section below.
-Use of tool mounted exhaust systems should also be considered, especially when working in enclosed areas. - MECHANICAL (GENERAL) Provide general ventilation in processing and storage areas so that exposure limits are met. - SPECIAL Ensure that exhaust ventilation and material transport systems involved in handling this product contain explosion relief vents or suppression systems designed and operated in accordance with applicable standards if the operating conditions justify their use.
+Use of tool mounted exhaust systems should also be considered, especially when working in enclosed areas.

+MECHANICAL (GENERAL) - Provide general ventilation in processing and storage areas so that exposure limits are met.